RESEARCH ON INTERGROUP RELATIONS | DURHAM UNIVERSITY

 DR PATRICK KOTZUR

-Patrick Kotzur is an Assistant Professor in Psychology in the Quantitative Social Psychology Group at Durham University, programme director of C807 BSc in Psychological and Behavioural Science, and director of this lab.
+Patrick Kotzur is an Assistant Professor in Psychology in the Quantitative Social Psychology Group at Durham University, and director of this lab.

-He is very interested in what factors and processes shape how we respond to people we feel do not belong to "us", as well as the consequences of these perceptions.
+He is very interested in intergroup conflicts.
+For example, he is interested in what factors and processes shape how we respond to people we feel do not belong to "us", as well as the consequences of these perceptions.
 His current work focusses on questions related to stereotypes, prejudice, and discrimination; that is, how we preceive others, why we perceive them as such, what consequences these perceptions have, and how to change these perceptions.

 Patrick studied Intercultural Relations and Behaviour at Jacobs University (Germany) and Applied Social Psychology at Sussex University (UK).
 He received a Dr. rer. nat.
 (PhD equivalent) in Psychology from the University of Marburg (Germany) and worked as a postdoc at the University of Osnabrück (Germany).

-In his free time, Patrick plays the piano and hits the gym every now and again (his wife can't notice any "gym effects" thus far).
+In his free time, Patrick plays the piano and hits the gym every now and again.
 He likes to meet up with his awesome friends and colleagues for walks and trips in and around beautiful Durham area.
 He also has a thing for "Plants vs. Zombies 2" and can't stop levelling up his plants.

 Connect with me via:

 This is a selection of current and recent projects we work(ed) on in our lab.

 The PEACE4Youth Project - Improving Relations between Young People from Protestant and Catholic Communities (ongoing)